Tigra-Astronomy/TA.ReactiveCommunications/Documentation/Managing-Communications-For-Devices-with-Asynchronous-Protocols.md

 Extensions for .NET, which are in the namespace `System.Reactive` (obtained by installing a NuGet package called `System.Reactive`).
-The Reactive Extensions are the foundation of the [Reactive Communications for ASCOM] library, which is in NuGet package [`TA.ASCOM.ReactiveCommunications`].
+The Reactive Extensions are the foundation of the [Reactive Communications for ASCOM] library, which is in NuGet package [`Timtek.ReactiveCommunications`].
 Herafter I will refer to this library as `RxAscom`.

 The RxAscom library was designed to help with transactional Command/Response